Pjmuthu51/CDCstuff/flex protocol/Flex protocol.md

 **11** Centrifuge plate for at 280 x g for 1 minute.

 **NOTE: This is a safe stopping point.
-The plate may be sealed with Microseal B or equivalent and stored at 2°C to 8°C for up to 3 days. ** If you choose to continue, please proceed to Library PCR Clean-Up on page 22.
+The plate may be sealed with Microseal B or equivalent and stored at 2°C to 8°C for up to 3 days.** If you choose to continue, please proceed to Library PCR Clean-Up.

-**SAFE STOPPING POINT** If you do not immediately proceed to Library PCR Clean-Up on page **22** _,_ seal plate with an adhesive seal and store it at 2° to 8°C for up to a week.